299-792-458/Mk.01-SvelteKit-WebStudio/src/posts/first-post.md

 ---
-title: 'My First Blog Post'
+title: "My First Blog Post"
-date: '2025-10-10'
+date: "2025-10-10"
-description: 'This is the very first post on this brand new blog.'
+description: "This is the very first post on this brand new blog."
 tags:
   - studio
   - welcome
-category: 'Announcements'
+category: "Announcements"
-author: 'John Doe'
+author: "John Doe"
 ---

 ## Welcome!